Predictive Index (PI tests)

 About Predictive Index

-The Predictive Index is a talent optimization platform that helps develop and determine the cognitive and behavioural qualities of candidates and employees.
+The Predictive Index is a talent optimisation platform that helps develop and determine the cognitive and behavioural qualities of candidates and employees via their PI tests.
 Formerly PI WorldWide, The Predicitve Index was founded six decades ago in the USA.
 It's mainly comprised of a personality questionnaire to help match job role requirements with compatible candidates.
 It's now been used to assess millions of candidates across the world.

-Predictive Index offer numerous assessments, mentioned above.
-These look at one's cognitive ability, but particularly their behavioural qualities, their attributes and needs, and how they best fit for a role and workforce.
+Predictive Index offer numerous assessments that look at one's cognitive ability, but particularly their behavioural qualities, their attributes and needs, and how they best fit for a role and workforce.

 - PI Behavioural Assessment: The PI Behavioural Assessment is a tool to determine what your motivations and needs are.
 It is untimed, you can choice any answer you wish, and helps businesses to understand what gives their employees and candidates their drive.

 - Job Assessment: The PI Job Assessment is used after the data on the individual has been gathered.
 With this data, the assessment can then be used to match their tasks and skills (like a normal job description) but also the individual's behavioural traits and cognitive abilities (exclusive to PI) in order to ensure the candidate is a right fit for the role.

 - Culture fit: This test evaluates candidates values in the work place, and compares these values with those held by the employing organisation.